These Gold Wings

 1. Job perks: cheap/free flights for you and your partner, family and friends, and even hotel discounts.

-2. Seniority: Once you gain seniority in your airline you can normally get better schedules and work more or less what you want.
+2. Quality of life: Once you gain seniority in your airline you can normally get better schedules and work more or less what you want.
 The quality of life is better and so are the pay increases.

 3. Awesome views from the flight deck: The views pilots get are priceless, always different and breathtaking.